darkn3rd/blog_tutorials/kubernetes/aks/series_0_provisioning/terraform/0_basic/README.md

 ## Provision AKS Cluster

-The `--target` (or `-target`) is required because modules do not support dependency mechanism.
+The `--target` (or `-target`) is required because Terraform does not support dependency mechanism with modules.
 The resource group will need to be created first, before creating AKS.

 ```bash
 # create resource group if it does not already exists